Celtics set season high in rout of Nets, 149-115

 But the Nets, a day after knocking off NBA-leading Milwaukee, were never competitive in this one.

+He pointed toward too many turnovers, a lack of defense and not enough ball movement.

+“Against a team that is more talented you are going to end up losing the way we did,” Harris said. “… It’s the ebbs and flow of the NBA and you have to take the good with the bad.”

-The third-place Celtics (45-23) are four games behind second-seeded Toronto and two games ahead of Miami in the Eastern Conference.
-The Nets will have to wait for another day to clinch a playoff spot.
+The third-place Celtics (45-23) are 4 1/2 games behind second-seeded Toronto and two games ahead of Miami.
+The Nets (32-36) remain in seventh place in the East and will have to wait for another day to clinch a playoff spot.

-Williams was 7 of 7 from the field and 4 of 4 from the foul line in the highest-scoring game of his career.

 Comments are not available on this story.